erichnau/ApInsight/README.md

 - Recommended: Use a Python IDE like Pycharm Community Edition: https://www.jetbrains.com/pycharm/download/?section=windows
 - Install the required libraries listed in 'requirements.txt' by running **'pip install -r requirements.txt'**

-A short introduction video (for people new to Python) showing the setup of your Python environment to run ApInsight can be found here: https://www.youtube.com/watch?v=f0AKAc0pgbo
+A short introduction video (for people new to Python) showing the setup of your Python environment to run ApInsight can be found here: https://bit.ly/ApInsight-Setup

 ## Usage
 To start the application run **'main.py'** and the main window will open.
 All features are accessible through the main window.
-The use of ApInsight is very intuitive and a detailed user guide can be found here: **link to youtube video**
+The use of ApInsight is very intuitive and a detailed user guide can be found here: https://bit.ly/ApInsight

 ## Contributing
 Contributions to ApInsight are welcome.
 Please ensure that any contributions follow the existing code structure and do not break existing functionality.